jerilynzheng/al-folio/_projects/similarsinger.markdown

 After speaking with friends, family, and others, we identified possible improvements to how music is currently recommended.
 Mainly done through streaming platforms, services like Spotify’s Related Artists and Apple Music’s recommendations give suggestions for popular artists based on their shared listeners and genre, but do not take other user preferences into account.

-How might we…
+**How might we…**
-1. Create a platform that is personalized and gives the users recommendations that are more tailored to their tastes?
+1. Create a platform that is <mark>personalized</mark> and gives the users recommendations that are more tailored to their tastes?
 2. Allow users to specify the type of songs they want?
-3. Give users the option to sample these songs and immediately access new music?
+3. Give users the option to sample these songs and immediately access <mark>new music</mark>?

 **Team**